MehdiLouzar/Industria-merged/README.md

 the database.
 Trigger functions compute `latitude` and `longitude` columns from these Lambert values so the API can return GPS coordinates directly.
 Map endpoints still convert vertices on the fly, but the centroid of each zone or parcel uses the stored WGS84 fields when available.
+Additional triggers update the GPS centroid whenever polygon vertices change so data remains consistent.

 You can also run the command manually: